vtex-apps/io-documentation/docs/en/GettingStarted/develop-native-integrations-with-pixel-apps/4-ConfiguringYourAppSettings.md

 Such a link is always done through what we call **user identification**.
 Made available by the third party solution with which you will enable the integration, user identification is what grants permissions for using the service offered by it.

 Think of Google Tag Manager, for example: to use it, you need to have an `ID` previously provided.
-That’s an example of a user identification, whose value is individual and intransferable, granting you all the needed permissions to actually the solution.
+That’s an example of a user identification, whose value is individual and untransferable, granting you all the needed permissions to actually the solution.

 Therefore, the user identification is a key part of the proper functioning of your Pixel app, since it **ensures the integration based on permissions granted to each account**.